 Our A Cappella Director: Daniel Henkin

-For over twenty years, Daniel Henkin has conducted Jewish and secular choirs for children, teenagers, and adults, and has produced more than a dozen albums of Jewish and secular choral music.
+For over twenty five years, Daniel Henkin has conducted Jewish and secular choirs for children, teenagers, and adults, and has produced more than a dozen albums of Jewish and secular choral music.
 He has directed ensembles at Lincoln Center’s Avery Fisher and Merkin Halls.

 Daniel Henkin received his BA in Music and Philosophy from Columbia University, and his Masters degree in Music Composition from Indiana University’s School of Music.
-He is currently working towards a Doctorate from Columbia University’s Teachers College in Music Education with a specialty in the college teaching of music.

 Daniel is Director of Music at the Ramaz Upper School in Manhattan.
 He has taught music at the Solomon Schechter Day School of Essex and Union and at the Yeshivah of Flatbush.